Some tips for identifying apparel that’s made ethically and sustainably.

 As a conscious consumer you likely seek out ethical clothing companies.
 Companies whose practices are eco-friendly and protect the health of workers while paying them fairly.
 But due to the globalization of apparel making, it can be tricky figuring out whether what you find on the rack is actually ethically made or not.
 Here are some tips for making that call.

-Sympatico's line of earth-friendly hemp and Tencel tops are built to last.
+Sympatico's line of ethically made hemp and Tencel tops are built to last.

 What’s ethical is also eco-friendly

 Ethical clothing brands don’t merely pay lip service to eco-friendly practices, they embody them.
-Clothing manufacturing is the second largest pollution source out there (after the oil industry) so asking critical questions and digging deeper can help separate truly sustainable clothing from mere marketing.
+Clothing manufacturing is among the largest pollution sources (after the oil industry) so asking critical questions and digging deeper can help separate truly sustainable clothing from mere marketing.

 To decide if a given garment is ethically produced requires taking a complete view of all the factors that go into its production and life cycle.

-As we recently blogged, microfibers shed by petrochemical-derived textiles are polluting our oceans, rivers and drinking water at an alarming rate while doing grave harm to aquatic life.
+As I recently blogged about, microfibers shed by petrochemical-derived textiles are polluting our oceans, rivers and drinking water at an alarming rate while doing grave harm to aquatic life.

 But it’s not so simple as opting for natural fibers exclusively.
-It’s well known that conventional cotton is grown using a lot of pesticides, synthetic fertilizers, and copious amounts of water.
+Unfortunately, conventional cotton is grown using a lot of pesticides, synthetic fertilizers, and copious amounts of water.
 Though organic cotton dispenses with the chemicals, it still requires all that water.
-Better choices include hemp, linen, and the manufactured fiber, Tencel.
-All three are grown without artificial fertilizers or pesticides and only require modest amounts of water.
-In the case of Tencel, all the compounds used to process the fiber are safely returned to the environment after being treated in a algae-based system.
+Better choices include hemp, flax, and the manufactured fiber, Tencel.
+All are grown without artificial fertilizers or pesticides and only require modest amounts of water.
+In the case of Tencel, all the compounds used to process the fiber are safely returned to the environment after being treated in an algae-based system.

 Sympatico’s fabric is a blend of hemp with Tencel that combines hemp’s great strength and durability with Tencel’s softening effect that adds drape and luster to the fabric.
 You probably have also seen bamboo-derived fabrics that are called “green.”
 However, real eco-friendliness is in the details.
-Unlike Tencel with its closed-loop manufacturing system, the chemicals used to break down bamboo’s cellulose are highly toxic.
+Unlike Tencel with its closed-loop manufacturing system (with rare exceptions) the chemicals used to break down bamboo’s cellulose are highly toxic.
 (That’s true for rayon fabrics too.)
+That’s part of the ethical clothing equation: digging into the details to get at the actual impacts of various clothing choices.

 Ethical clothes will last